NSFC Board of Directors

 Madison, WI.

 Following a 31-year career in accounting, law firm administration, and technology, Karen celebrated her early retirement in 2005.
 Two years later, her brother’s stage IV stomach cancer diagnosis started Karen down an unexpected path.
 Having lost her mother to the same disease 25 years earlier, her quest for information led to the discovery of the CDH1 gene mutation in her family that causes Hereditary Diffuse Gastric Cancer (HDGC).
-While planning for her preventive total gastrectomy, she established the Chelcun Family Fund for Stomach Cancer Research and launched the first version of this website in July 2008, known at the time as “Be Strong Hearted.”
+While planning for her preventive total gastrectomy, she established the Chelcun Family Fund for Stomach Cancer Research.
+She launched the first version of this website in July 2008, known at the time as “Be Strong Hearted.”
 This call to action grew out of concern for her family’s stomach cancer story; it quickly became about every family’s stomach cancer story.

 Karen’s brother Greg lost his battle in early 2009.
 The lack of awareness of stomach cancer, funding for research, resources, and support for those affected by the disease, and the grim survival rates highlighted the need for an organization dedicated to fighting this disease.
 Already a leading resource for those affected by stomach cancer throughout the world, it was time to move beyond the family.

 Karen founded No Stomach For Cancer in 2009.
-She was instrumental in the growth of the organization throughout the years and served in many capacities, including Board Chair.
+She was instrumental in the organization’s growth and served in many capacities, including Board Chair.
 She remained actively involved in the organization until turning over the reins in 2015.
-Karen’s commitment to supporting HDGC families and research is as strong as ever with the creation of HereditaryDiffuseGastricCancer.org.
-Karen is a valued resource for No Stomach For Cancer and CDH1 families worldwide.
+Karen’s commitment to supporting HDGC families and research is as strong as ever with the creation of HereditaryDiffuseGastricCancer.org and SaveOurStomachs.org.